pixelnest/presskit.html/README.md

 - An image named `header.png` or `header.jpg` will be used for the page's banner.
 - An image named `logo.png` or `logo.jpg` will be used as your page's logo.
 - Each `jpg`, `jpeg`, `png` or `gif` will be displayed in the gallery.

+For each non-header/non-logo image, a thumbnail will be automatically generated during the build process.
+If you don't want to use the thumbnails, you can disable them with the `--ignore-thumbnails` option of `presskit build`.
+However, we do not recommend this: it might drastically increase the size of your pages.
+It can be a massive change: for example, on our presskit, one of our page has gone from 100mB to 4mB.
+We also convert gifs to small JPGs, that you can animate with a click.

 #### Logos